mndk0076/mndk0076.github.io/README.md

 ### 3.1.6 Unit Testing
 #### Webcam functionality testing
 For testing, start by installing the fswebcam library by typing **sudo apt-get install fswebcam**.
-Then type fswebcam followed by a filename with .jpg extention.
+Then type fswebcam followed by a filename with .jpg extension.
 For example, **fswebcam image.jpg**.
 This will snap a picture and save it the current directory with the filename image.jpg.
 If this works, that means the USB Webcam functions properly.

 #### PCB functionality testing
-To test the PCB, run the the traffic2B.c (source code available **-->** [here](https://raw.githubusercontent.com/ssehra/ssehra.github.io/master/Build%20Log%20Files/traffic2B.c)) with the following steps.
+To test the PCB, run the traffic2B.c (source code available **-->** [here](https://raw.githubusercontent.com/ssehra/ssehra.github.io/master/Build%20Log%20Files/traffic2B.c)) with the following steps.

-1. Type **sudo apt-get install wiringPi** on the terminal to the the Pi Wiring Library
+1. Type **sudo apt-get install wiringPi** on the terminal to the Pi Wiring Library
 2. Compile the file using **gcc -Wall -o traffic2B traffic2B.c -lwiringPi** (this creates an execuatalbe object called traffic2B)
 3. Run the file using **sudo ./traffic2B**